Aksutime/PyOS-Abandoned/README.md

 PyOS Is A Little OS Project.
 PS Im A Newbie In Python So This Isnt Very Great.
-From Now On This Will Be Linux Only
+From Now On This Will Be Linux Only Until I Make It A Crossplatform Project.